 The most complete approach comes from ADELFE in which an agent can interact with other agents through direct communications but also in an indirect manner using the environment.
 An agent can perceive its environment and operate on it with its actions.
-Furthermore, ontologies have not to be modeled in ADELFE because if agents have to adapt themselves to their environment they are also able to adapt to the other agents.
+Furthermore, ontologies have not to be modelled in ADELFE because if agents have to adapt themselves to their environment they are also able to adapt to the other agents.
 This adaptation can lead agents to learn to understand each other.
 For instance, if an agent does not understand a request made by another one, the former has to detect a NCS and solve it.
 May be it will be able to learn what the other wanted to say or it will find another manner to help it (e.g., by relaxing the request to another judged relevant agent).

 In PASSI, agent perceptions (obtained by sensing the environment of by communicating with other agents) are not directly represented but they are shown in form of the knowledge that the agent acquires from them.
 Communications are designed as the composition of several messages according to the interaction rules defined by an AIP (Agent Interaction Protocol).
-Each message is purposeful since it expresses the precise intention specified by its communicative act (speech act theory [13]).
+Each message is purposeful since it expresses the precise intention specified by its communicative act (speech act theory [14]).
 In PASSI, communicating is a privilege of a role and therefore it significantly concurs in defining the PASSI concept of role as a communicational role.

 In Gaia, communications are related to both AIP and mediated interactions via the environment.
 With regard to AIP, Gaia does not enter in details about ontologies and specific types of ACL messaging schemes: while Gaia developers' consider these as necessary concepts, they consider them as not very influential in the analysis and design processes.
 With regard to communications mediated by the environment, these are considered as a sort of side effect - due to the fact that different agents may influence and perceive overlapping portions of an environment.
-However, such an issue has never been analyzed in depth in Gaia.
+However, such an issue has never been analyzed in deep in Gaia.

-5.3 Agent Society and Organizational Structure
+5.3.
+Agent Society and Organizational Structure

-Societies modeled in ADELFE are open.
+Societies modelled in ADELFE are open.
 The society exists only by the representation an agent possesses about other agents and these representations may change at runtime.
 As a consequence the organization between agents is not predefined and fixed when the system starts and even less at the design stage.
-This organization emerges from the evolving interactions between agents and makes the system adapt.
-ADELFE agents have to obey cooperation rules at the (local) micro-level, to possibly change their relationships with others in order to ensure that the collective behavior is coherent at the macro-level.
-A large part of the ADELFE MAS meta-model is then devoted to model all the factors of that social attitude but not the society that the agents could form.
+This organization can evolve to make the system adapt.
+The organization emerges from the evolving interactions between agents and can be seen by an external observer.
+The ADELFE agent is designed to cooperate with the others and may change its relationships with them.
+Agents have to obey cooperation rules at the (local) micro-level to ensure that the collective behaviour is coherent at the macro-level.
+A large part of the ADELFE MAS metamodel is then devoted to model all the factors of that social attitude but not the society that the agents could form.